urbanquakers/pantograph/README.md

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.

-> This project and all pantograph tools are in no way affiliated with Apple Inc. This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.
-All pantograph tools run on your own computer or server, so your credentials or other sensitive information will never leave your own computer.
-You are responsible for how you use pantograph tools.

 <hr />
 <h2 align="center">
   ✨ All pantograph docs were moved to <a href="https://johnknapprs.github.io/pantograph/">johnknapprs.github.io/pantograph</a> ✨